 I always wonder why marketers think that screaming the brand name as big and as loud as possible could be the solution to everything.
 No, it´s not…in such times as today, you need to differ, even if it means to be a little bit more silent then the rest, because this is the difference.
 Example needed?

 …128 mio views on youtube.
 Says enough.
 Right?

 But there some great examples of long copy as well, done in the past.

 Why is it so complicated to get back to such informational advertising?
-Is it because the attention level, that today’s customer have?
+Is it because of the attention level, that today’s customers have?
 Is it because marketers don’t understand the positive impact of informational advertising?
 Or is it just because everyone is fucked up by SEO to please the “Google Search Engine”?
 I would love to see more storytelling in digital advertising and hope for more in the future.

 I see it as essential for time to come that people need to get the point of advertising as a helping hand in making purchase decisions.
 Therefore it’s important to have advertising that tells you WHY it’s a good decision to buy this product.
-Its the job of a copywriter and NOT the job of an SEO specialist to create copy that matches the needs of a customer.
+It’s the job of a copywriter and NOT the job of an SEO specialist to create copy that matches the needs of a customer.
 For way too long now Google dictates the way of digital writing.
 We sacrifice good copywriting for rankings in search results.
-Yes, of course, some may say that good copywriter is able to create so conform copies that are still good to read, but I say that copies like the ones above were created under this conditions.
+Yes, of course, some may say that a good copywriter is able to create so conform copies that are still good to read, but I say that copies like the ones above were created under these conditions.
 They were focused on the product and with the skills and inspiration of a passionate man or woman.
-And if we don’t reflect those skills in future ads, we will have to increase more and more the number of ad contacts per customer because it will be one big swamp if similar ads that no one really cares about.
+And if we don’t reflect those skills in future ads, we will have to increase more and more the number of ad contacts per customer more because it will be one big swamp if similar ads that no one really cares about.